Economics BA (International Honours) 2025 entry

 Course details

-The BA (International Honours) in Economics is a four-year course run jointly by the School of Economics and Finance at St Andrews and the Department of Economics at the College of William & Mary.
+The BA (International Honours) in Economics is a four-year course run jointly by the University of St Andrews Business School and the Department of Economics at the College of William & Mary

 You will study for two years at both St Andrews and William & Mary, spending the first year of the programme at one institution and the second year at the other.
 You will then be able to choose where you wish to spend your third and fourth years of study and graduate from either university.